-- Higher education is big business in the USA - Do not assume that schools will put the student's best interests ahead of their own - Be aware that many schools are trying to determine the least amount of aid they need to give a student to get the student to enroll - Moral of the story: An uneducated consumer is a college's best customer
+- Higher education is a major industry of the USA - Do not assume that schools will put the student's best interests ahead of their own - Be aware that many schools are trying to determine the least amount of aid they need to give a student to get the student to enroll - MOST IMPORTANT: VERY FEW COLLEGES AWARD AID ON A FIRST COME - FIRST SERVED BASIS!
+(So being the first to act likely won't help.)